 In naturally black hair, the gene that produces eumelanin pigment is turned-on fully, but the gene that produces pheomelanin is not turned-on completely.
 This leads to dark black hair.

 So, for the change of hair color from black to gold, there needs to be any factor that turns on and turns off the gene that produces pheomelanin and eumelanin simultaneously.

 It might occur in one strand of hair or a whole chunk of hair.
 This change can happen to anyone regardless of their age, gender, and race if they have it in their genes.

 Here are some of the factors that might turn your perfect black hair golden:

 1. External environment

-Turning off and on of the gene is called a mutation in scientific term.
+Turning off and on of the gene is called a mutation in scientific terms.
 There are various elements present in our surrounding environment that triggers this mutation.

 They may range from dust, particles, pollutants, sunlight, and ionizing radiation.
-However, the chances of a change of your hair from external environmental mutation remain slim.
+However, the chances of a change in your hair from external environmental mutation remain slim.

 Besides mutation, the death of the melanocyte cells decreases the melanin count.
-It occurs due to a lack of optimum nutrients intake.
+It occurs due to a lack of optimum nutrient intake.